MindlessFeats/MindlessFeats/README.md

-### Hi there 👋
+### Hi there 👋✨

 I am Saarthak Slathia.
-I have multiple repoitories of Python, JavaScript etc. You can cheeck it out below at my Github Stats.
+I have multiple repositories of Python, JavaScript etc. You can check it out below 👇🏻.
+Also take a look at my Github Stats.

 My Info:

-- 🔭 I’m currently working on Python Game Development
+- 🔭 I’m currently working on Backend
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Node.Js
-- ⚡ Fun fact: I like playing Cricket 😜🏏
+- ⚡ Fun fact: I am good in Cricket
-- 🚀 I'm a big fan of Space Science
+- 🚀 I like Space Science 👩🏻‍🚀
+- 🏏 Favourite Sport: Cricket

 ---